Frequently Asked Questions

 In an effort to address the state-wide housing shortage, California passed Senate Bill 1069, making it much simpler to build an Accessory Dwelling Unit (aka ADU or granny flat) on your property.
 The bill took effect January 1, 2017 and includes reduced parking requirements, reduced fees for utility connections, and reduced permit costs and approval time.

-Note: If you build a JADU, which is within the same walls of your existing home, you would just need to connect your utilities to your existing house.
+Note: If you build a JADU, which is within the same walls of your existing home or in an attached garage, you would just need to connect your utilities to your existing house.
 On conversions and stand-alone units, depending on the amp voltage of your primary home, you may need and want to create a separate or sub-electric panel and meter so that whoever is in that unit can pay for their own electricity.

 Your plans can typically be created within four to six weeks.
 The State requires the City to approve the project if a completed application is submitted within two months.
 The construction of your unit can typically take from 2 1/2 to 5 months, depending on the size and materials used.
 The City may delay stand-alone ADUs if the Fire Department places unusual or extensive requirements on the project.